Martmists-GH/DevBlog/README.md

 # DevBlog

-This is something horrible I originally made in a single day.
-The tool is designed to run as cron with a synced source folder.
+DevBlog is a tool I made to turn a folder of Markdown files into a blog-like thing.
+The default theme uses halfmoon for CSS and I couldn't be bothered to customize it much.

 ![preview](.github/img/preview.png)